 Crosshair overlays can be customized to your specific gaming needs, and there are designated picture presets for a variety of different gaming genres.
 There are even two HDMI ports built right in.
-Whether you're looking to stream your gaming experience for a Lets Play or switch between your console and PC, it's a great addition that's surprising given the price.
+Whether you're looking to stream your gaming experience for a Let's Play or want to switch between your console and PC, it's a surprisingly great addition for its low price.

 2. AOC G2590FX Framless Gaming Monitor

-AOC is a name known for their high-quality and high value gaming monitors.
-While their G2590FX brushes right up against our price point, it's also quite possibly the best gaming monitor under 200 dollars.
-While the resolution here is only Full HD, the 144Hz refresh rate and snappy 1 millisecond response time are something you'd expect to see in a far more expensive gaming monitor.
-And as a newer TN model, it doesn't really suffer from the washed out colors that the style is known for.
+AOC is a name known for its high-quality and high-value gaming monitors.
+While their G2590FX brushes right up against the top end of our price point, it's also quite possibly the best gaming monitor under $200.
+While the resolution here is limited to Full HD, the 144Hz refresh rate and snappy 1 millisecond response time are something you'd only expect to see in a far more expensive gaming monitor.
+And as a newer TN model, it doesn't really suffer from the washed-out colors that the style is known for.

-In fact, a monitor color test will reveal a pretty dynamic range that really comes out when playing more vibrant and playful games.
-This gaming monitor under $200 also comes with AOC's Blue mode and flickers, which helps protect your eyes when you are gaming for an extended period.
-This black monitor is surely one of the best monitors for gaming you can buy.
+In fact, a monitor color test will reveal a pretty dynamic range that really comes out when playing more vibrant and colorful games.
+This gaming monitor under $200 also comes with AOC's Blue mode, which helps to protect your eyes when gaming for an extended period of time.
+This black monitor is surely one of the best gaming monitors you can buy.

 3. BenQ ZOWIE RL2455S Gaming Monitor

-The inclusion of two HDMI ports and a D-Sub and DVI port further bolster the credibility of this gaming monitor under 200 dollars as a budget priced alternative for competitive play.
-And while this is just a 1080p resolution monitor for gaming, it makes the most of its limited resolution.
-A wealth of color control settings help create a vivid picture quality and more lively environments that don't sacrifice speed and reliability in the process.
+The inclusion of two HDMI ports and a D-Sub and DVI port further bolsters the credibility of this gaming monitor under $200 as a budget alternative for competitive play.
+And while this may just be a 1080p resolution monitor for gaming, it makes the most of its limited resolution.
+A wealth of color control settings help create a vivid picture quality and more lively environments without sacrificing speed and reliability in the process.

 4. Samsung C27F398 27″ Curved Monitor

 Looking for the best curved gaming monitors under $200?
 Here's one of the best options you can choose.
 Curved monitors are generally seen as a luxury reserved for high-end models, but Samsung puts that notion squarely to rest with their CF398.
-Serious gamers will love the ability to scope out their surrounding more intuitively as well as the phenomenal motion handling, low input lag, and fast response.
-While it doesn't offer the best visual quality, its above average gaming performance should confidently assure gamers that it's more than just a one trick pony.
+Serious gamers will love the ability to scope out their surroundings more intuitively as well as the phenomenal motion handling, low input lag, and fast response.
+While it doesn't offer the best visual quality, its above-average gaming performance should confidently assure gamers that it's more than just a one-trick pony.